nhrones/To-Do-List/readme.md

 In DEV mode,(running from localhost), a local DenoKv-db will
 be used.
 You'll need to run a local copy of the above service.

-For production, simple copy this and the above repo.
+For production, simply copy this repo and the above service repo.
-I like to run this client from Githug.IO.
+I like to run this client from Github.IO.
 I Deploy the ServeKv to Deno Deploy.
 You'll also need to change the `KV_URL` constant
-in './src/context.ts`, to your deploy url.
+in './src/context.ts`, to your own deploy url.

 ### UI
 I've used a simple selectBox to select a project.